HELP Repayment · Calculator

 How is the HELP repayment rate determined?

 Your repayment rate is based on your repayment income, which includes your taxable income, reportable fringe benefits amounts, and net investment losses.
-The rate is applied to your total repayment income, not just the amount above the threshold.
-For example, if you earn $75,000 and are in the 4% bracket, you repay $3,000 for that year regardless of your HELP balance.
+From 2025-26 the rate is marginal — it applies only to the income above each threshold, not your total income.
+For example, if you earn $80,000 you repay 15% of the $13,000 above $67,000, which is $1,950 for that year regardless of your HELP balance.

 Does my spouse's income count toward the HELP repayment threshold?